-Add the olive oil, salt and oregano and mix well to coat the ingredients.
+Add the olive oil, salt and herbs and mix well to coat the ingredients.

 Top with the olives and the feta cheese.

-Sprinkle with a little extra oregano and add the sea fennel on top for the island version of the salad.
+Sprinkle with a little extra herb mix and add the sea fennel on top for the island version of the salad.

 Serve with warm crusty bread and enjoy!

 Share your own Greek "Horiatiki" Salad recipes with us in our comments section.
 Tag your Real Greek Salad with #ZelosGreekArtisan or #Real Greek Salad for a chance to be featured on our social media pages!